Continuing Your Service Dog Training Education

 Why Training Your Service Dog is A Continuous Process

 Even if your Service Dog has been tasking for a while, keeping up with your training education is crucial.
 Training any dog builds a mutual bond and enriches the relationship between you.
 For Service Dogs specifically, that bond is the foundation of a life lived very close together.
-Even if your Service Dog has gone through extensive training, remember that training dogs becomes increasingly more important as the dog ages to help their senses and cognitive abilities stay sharp.
+Even if your Service Dog has gone through extensive training, remember that training dogs become increasingly more important as the dog ages to help their senses and cognitive abilities stay sharp.

 The Guiding Principles of Service Dog Training

-Your dog’s behavior is directly related to your education in training and ability to implement your knowledge.
+Your dog’s behavior is directly related to your education in training and your ability to implement your knowledge.
 At any stage of training your Service Dog, there are three main principles to remember:

 According to professional trainers, you only have 1.3 seconds to correct your dog for negative behavior and 1.3 seconds to reward them for correct behavior in order for your dog to connect the behavior with the consequence.
 It is crucial that you reward or correct your dog after an action immediately to build those associations in your dog’s mind.
 Once we’ve had our dogs for a long time, we tend to be less strict on timing, but anytime you’re trying to teach your dog something new, or are trying to reinforce good behavior, sticking to that 1.3 seconds is key.